Icecast Radio Setup

 Brief Introduction of Radio Streaming

 The following image represents how the radio operates.
 The source client (DJ) using software, sends the audio signal to the server over the Internet.
 The server then relays this stream to the listening clients.
-The server has a 1Gbps connection and is able to directly cater for up to 8,000 listeners.
+The server has a 10Gbps connection and is able to directly cater for up to 80,000 listeners.

-It is therefore important when you are live streaming, that your connection to the Internet is stable.
-Whilst streaming over Wi-fi is possible and in most cases sufficient, for some DJs where their Wi-fi connection can drop, it is highly recommended that you connect to your route via an Ethernet cable.
+It is therefore important when you are live streaming, that your own connection to the Internet is stable.
+Whilst streaming over Wi-fi is possible and in most cases sufficient, for some DJs where their Wi-fi connection can drop it is highly recommended that you connect to your router via an ethernet cable.
 Whilst this will not cover any Internet outtages from your Internet Service Provider (ISP), it will at least ensure that you have a stable connection between your streaming computer and your home router.

 Streaming Configuration